minkione/Invoke-Apex/README.md

 ## Invoke-TcpScan
 Simple TCP Port Scanner.

-Usage: ```Invoke-TcpScan -IpAddress 192.168.1.1```
+Usage: ```Invoke-TcpScan -IpAddress 192.168.1.1 -Ports 22,80,443,445,8080```

-Note: This is a SLOW scanner, one probe every second, and ports are defined in the Invoke-TcpScan.ps1 script.
+Note: This is a SLOW scanner, one probe every second.
 The slow scanning is intentional as it helps to evade things like Symantec's Endpoint Protection firewall.
 The idea behind this is to generate as little noise as possible.

 ## Invoke-TimeStomp
 Modifies a files' Creation/Modification/Last Accessed times to that of C:\windows\system32\cmd.exe on the target system.